david-a-wheeler/vim-metamath/README.md

 If you add major new functionality, please add to the automated tests (as run by "make check") to check that the additions work as expected (see "function-check.vim").
+We use Travis for continuous integration testing on every commit to the central repository.

 If you have general issues with vim or metamath, please contact those projects instead.